Magyartanulas/magyartanulas.github.io/_posts/2012-02-06-whats-jekyll.md

 The grammar will be explained in a progression route with sections from beginner to advanced.
 Feel free to skip ahead, but understanding of the prior sections is assumed.

 Starting from Section 2, there will be captioned images with no english translation.
 Try and see if you can ~~translate~~ understand these `Challenges` using the grammar concepts explained and the context of the images!
+Sometimes where it makes sense to explain through context, scenarios will be given between people.

 ### What's new?